16 Best Wiki Software Tools in 2026

 Nuclino offers powerful AI features that make finding information quick and easy.
 It comes with an AI-powered assistant Sidekick that can instantly answer any question based on your team's collective knowledge documented in the wiki.

 Nuclino also offers built-in visual collaboration and allows you to add an infinite collaborative canvas to any page of your wiki.
-You can use it to create diagrams and flowcharts, brainstorm ideas using sticky notes, build moodboards, and much more.
+You can use it to create flowcharts and diagrams, brainstorm ideas using sticky notes, build moodboards, and much more.

 Wiki app diagramming